+1. Livestock:

-- 1. Livestock: - a) Are stabled or confined, and fed or maintained for a period of 45-days or more in any 12month period; and - b) Crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season (April 1 - November 1) over any portion of the lot or facility.
-Does not apply to winter feeding areas in pastureland settings. - 2.
-The Livestock: AFO BMP category may be requested, if: - a) Livestock stocking rates exceed: - i) One cow/calf pair per 2 acres of pastureland; - ii) One adult cow per 1.5 acres; or - iii) One stocker calf (400-750 lbs.) per 1 acre of pastureland; or - b) KY Graze Tool is used to calculate the stocking rates and they exceed 130% of the pastureland carrying capacity.
-The KY Graze Tool (i.e. Grazing-KY Graze) can be found at efotg.sc.egov.usda.gov under Section 4 Practice Standards & Supporting Documents and Ecological Science Tools. - 3.
+- a)[a-]Are stabled or confined, and fed or maintained for a period of 45-days or more in any 12-month period;[-] and - b)[b.]Crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season (April 1 November 1) over any portion of the lot or facility.
+Does[(Note: This should] not apply to winter feeding areas in pastureland settings.[)] - 2.
+The[lf] Livestock: AFO BMP category may be requested, if: - a) Livestock stocking rates exceed:[exceeds] - i) One cow/calf pair per 2 acres of pastureland; - ii) One adult cow per 1.5 acres; or - iii) One stocker calf (400-750 lbs.) per 1 acre of pastureland; or - b) [if-]KY Graze Tool is used to calculate the stocking rates and they exceed 130% of the pastureland carrying capacity.
+The KY Graze Tool (i.e. Grazing-KY Graze) can be found at efotg.sc.egov.usda.gov under Section 4 Practice Standards & Supporting Documents and Ecological Science Tools[then this BMP would be requested rather than the Pastureland BMP]. - 3.
 Livestock are confined in buildings, structures, or lots and animal waste storage is needed. - 4.
-Dead animal disposal is a current natural resource problem that needs to be addressed. - 5.
+Dead animal disposal is a current natural resource problem that needs to be addressed[addressing]. - 5.
 Animal waste application is a resource problem that needs improvement.